rogerkl/poxparse/README.md

 Since the export contains an 1/0 if the SpO2 reading is in that range or not, you could easily sum them up in the spreadsheet and calculate % based on the # of total points

+### Simple plot of data

+plot_pd_data.py displays a simple plot of the data from a pulse oximeter session using mathplotlib

+This requires pandas and mathplotlib to be installed Although the other scripts should work with both python 2.7 and python 3 I have only tested the plot on python 3

+Run

+>python plot_pd_data.py <filename>

+where input filename is a csv-file created by parse_pox_data.py script over If you only want to show a single item on the X-Axis run with

+>python plot_pd_data.py <filename> SpO2

+or

+>python plot_pd_data.py <filename> Hr